qwertyrgb/Numworks-apps/docs/index.md

 If you want to see the external applications documentation, you have the `api/extapi.h` file, which contains the list of all the external applications commands and their description.

+# Testing your app

+To test your app on device, you just need to flash it using the `make app-name_flash` command and then run it through home menu.

+To test your app on the simulator, it's a little bit more complicated :

+1. Clone the main Upsilon repository using `git clone --recurse-submodules https://github.com/UpsilonNumworks/Upsilon.git`
+2. Copy your app directory to the `Upsilon/apps/external/app/` directory
+3. Build Upsilon using `make PLATFORM=simulator` (full guide is available in the Upsilon main repository).
+4. Run the simulator.
+The following command should work, but has been tested only on the Linux simulator:

+    ```shell
+    ./output/*/simulator/*/epsilon.bin
+    ```

+5. Run the app using simulator's home menu.

 ## Publishing your app

 To publish your app, please follow the steps below: